tiepdotme/lisacharlotterost.github.io/_posts/2016-05-17-one-chart-tools.md

 ---
 ![image](/pic/160426-learningcurves-14.png)

+*Edit May 2016: Corrected false information about Adobe Illustrator and Tableau Public.*
+*Edit June 2017: Added the Datawrapper version of the bubble chart.*

 Which tool or charting framework do you use to visualize data?
 Everybody I've met so far has personal preferences ("I got introduced to data vis with that tool!", "My hero uses that tool and she makes the best charts!").
 Often we keep working with the first not-entirely-bad tool or language that we encountered.

 I think it can't hurt to have a wider view of the options out there: To maybe discover better tools than the ones we use; but also to reassure us that the tools we use ARE really the best (so far).
 That's what this post and the next post is about.
 I wanted to get to know as many options to visualise data as possible.
 To do that, **I took the same dataset and visualized it with 12 different tools (this post) and [12 different charting libraries](http://lisacharlotterost.github.io/2016/05/17/one-chart-code/) (next post).**